railsuser2014/openobject-doc-book-en/0/index.rst

 Part Four, :ref:`part-ops`, handles all the operational functions of enterprise management:
 Human Resources for managing projects, through financial analyses supplied by analytic (or cost) accounts.
-You'll see how using Open ERP can help you to optimize your leadership of an enterprise.
+You'll see how using OpenERP can help you to optimize your leadership of an enterprise.

 Part Five, :ref:`part-phys`, describes the physical movement of Stocks and their Manufacture